springernature/vpat/springerlink.md

 <br><br>
 In some parts of the site, we additionally use an <code>aria-describedby</code> property to associate error messages with invalid fields.
 <br><br>
-User account pages located at link.springer.com/account and pages located at checkout.springer.com use unsemantic, unassociated, label elements to mark up errors.
+User account pages located at link.springer.com/account and pages located at checkout.springer.com (<strong>older</strong> design) use unsemantic, unassociated, label elements to mark up errors.
 <br><br>
-Pages located at order.springer.com rely solely on built-in browser error checking, and do not identify errors in text.
+Pages located at order.springer.com (<strong>newer</strong> design) rely solely on built-in browser error checking, and do not identify errors in text.
 Some users with and without Assistive Technology may be unable to access these error states.
 </td>
 </tr>
 <tr id="labels-or-instructions" valign="top">